47degrees/arrow-slides/processed-slides/arrow-meta.md

 Note:

 [Amanda]

+We can wrap our AST elements with these transformable scopes which may go back-and-forth between the models of meta and PSI.

 A plugin exists out of a named transformation, in this case "comprehensions".
 The returned transformation is a lambda with the CompilerContext as receiver.